elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 - Expectations-Augmented Phillips Curve
   - Friedman–Phelps theory
   - Unanticipated inflation vs. cyclical unemployment
-    - In classical, Misperception theory is used.
+    - In classical, Misperception theory is used
   - When Aggregate Demand increases unexpectedly, cyclical unemployment will be negative because more employment than natural is required
   - Example: think money supply is expected to increase by 10% (output remains equal), but increased by 15%.
 Price level increases less than 15% because output is increased as there is a belief that relative prices of goods are higher when they are not
   - If unemployment rate is higher than natural, that implies that actual inflation is higher than expected inflation